bibinmjose/india_retail_data/README.md

  - Create a regression model which predicts future prices with a confidence band.
 You may create/add new features based on the dataset as well as external sources (include source reference).
 Make sure you split the data into train, validation and test while training.
  - Tune the model to achieve [MAPE](https://en.wikipedia.org/wiki/Mean_absolute_percentage_error) of less than <10 on your test data.
  - Find the most important features from your model and substantiate.
- - Finally, create a final visualization overlaying your predictions with raw data.
+ - Finally, create a visualization overlaying your predictions with raw data.